quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part11_Advantages_of_T.md

 #### Nonbatch TD(0)
-Nonbatch TD(0) moves roughly in the direction of the certainty-equivalence estimate and can be faster than constant-\(\alpha\) MC because it aims for a better estimate even if it does not reach it.
+Nonbatch TD(0) moves roughly in the direction of the certainty-equivalence estimate and can be faster than constant-$\alpha$ MC because it aims for a better estimate even if it does not reach it.

-:p How do nonbatch TD(0) methods compare to constant-\(\alpha\) Monte Carlo?
+:p How do nonbatch TD(0) methods compare to constant-$\alpha$ Monte Carlo?
 ??x
-Nonbatch TD(0) methods are generally faster than constant-\(\alpha\) Monte Carlo because they attempt to move towards the certainty-equivalence estimate, which is closer to the optimal solution.
+Nonbatch TD(0) methods are generally faster than constant-$\alpha$ Monte Carlo because they attempt to move towards the certainty-equivalence estimate, which is closer to the optimal solution.
 Although these methods may not achieve the exact certainty-equivalence or minimum squared-error estimates, they still provide a more accurate approximation and thus converge more quickly. x??

 ---